rivue/Gamified-Study-Tool/README.md

             - we could also section it off, like load part of it at a time, or load it in the background while the user it playing an already unlocked game or something
         - make a better loading screen / bar / wheel while the courses are being created
+            - maybe even tell users not to navigate away from the page or something
         - improve prompt generation a great fold (make sure as many of the quesitons relate to the section name as possible)
         - eventually combine library_question model with library_factoid model (why are they seperate to begin with?)
         - get student verification on Mobbin pro (UI library)